-Diet: you can drink water only for the first two hours and then you can have black tea and black coffee.
+Diet: you can drink water only for the first two hours and then you can have black tea and black coffee until you have your second booster.
 Chewing gum is strongly recommended after you've swallowed the capsule as this stimulates bowel movements.
-You are allowed to eat and drink normally after you've had your second booster.
+Eating and drinking is allowed after you've had your second booster.